Skip to main content

 The Node.js Lambda Connector can be added to any project to incorporate custom business logic directly into your supergraph.

-This can be used to enrich data returned to clients, or to write custom mutations in TypeScript with Node.js using a pattern known as Command Query Separation (CQS).
+This can be used to enrich data returned to clients, or to write custom mutations in TypeScript with Node.js.

 Prerequisites

-If you've never used Hasura DDN, we recommend that you first go through the quickstart. ๐Ÿ˜Š
+If you've never used Hasura DDN, we recommend that you first go through the getting started. ๐Ÿ˜Š

 Functions or Proceduresโ€‹

-TypeScript functions exported from a file in the Node.js Lambda Connector will then be available from your Hasura DDN GraphQL API in the form of either functions or procedures.
+TypeScript functions defined in a file in the Node.js Lambda Connector directory and then tracked, will be available from your Hasura DDN GraphQL API in the form of either functions or procedures.

 In Hasura metadata, functions are used for read operations.
 They will not modify the data in the database and can only be used to retrieve data.